vlang/v/doc/docs.md

-Zero-value references, or nil pointers, will **NOT** be supported in the future, for now data structures such as Linked Lists or Binary Trees that rely on reference fields that can use the value `0` understanding it's unsafe and can casue a panic.
+Zero-value references, or nil pointers, will **NOT** be supported in the future, for now data structures such as Linked Lists or Binary Trees that rely on reference fields that can use the value `0`, understanding that it is unsafe, and that it can cause a panic.

 ```v
 struct Node {